 But for wholesalers, it is not necessarily important that the sellers they target are boomers.

-So other marketing methods could be used too, such as discussed in this article.
+So other marketing methods could be used too (discussed in this article).

-For them, “cold calling” (read my article on that here) or prospecting could be another approach.
+For them, “cold calling” (read my article here) or prospecting could be another approach.

 But let’s get back to Boomer sellers.